 Plant availability can also have an impact on financial results.
-Plant availability during 2017 remained high across the Company's fleet of generation units.
+Plant availability during 2017 remained high across ATCO Power's fleet of generation units.
 Availability of the independent power plants was higher in 2017 compared to 2016 due to fewer outages in 2017.
-Availability of the Thermal PPA plants was lower in 2017 compared to 2016 primarily due to a planned major outage at the Sheerness plant.
+Availability of the thermal PPA plants was lower in 2017 compared to 2016 primarily due to a planned major outage at the Sheerness plant.
+Higher availability in international electricity generation plants in 2017 was largely due to a major outage that commenced in late September 2016 at our Osborne facility in Australia.